Constraints on pulsar masses from the maximum observed glitch

-While the exact nature of the trigger mechanism for glitches is still debated, with crustquakes, vortex avalanches and fluid instabilities likely contenders (see ref. \cite{Haskell:review} for a comprehensive review), the framework for describing the hydrodynamics of superfluid neutrons (based on the seminal work in ref. \cite{Hall:1956} that extended the early Landau two-fluid model) is well established \cite{Carter:1998,Prix:2001,Andersson:flux,Andersson:mf} and enables us to model the glitch itself and the subsequent relaxation \cite{Haskell:2011,Howitt:2015,Sourie:2016}.
-In fact, recent calculations have shown that combining observational constraints from the average glitching activity of the Vela pulsar with state of the art nuclear physics models of the effective mass of superfluid neutrons, can lead to constraints on the mass of the star and the Equation Of State (EOS) of dense matter \cite{Andersson:notenough,Chamel:notenough,Ho:2015,Newton:2015,Delsate:2016}.
+While the exact nature of the trigger mechanism for glitches is still debated, with crustquakes, vortex avalanches and fluid instabilities likely contenders (see ref. \onlinecite{Haskell:review} for a comprehensive review), the multifluid framework for describing the hydrodynamics of superfluid neutrons in NSs is well established \cite{Hall:1956,Mendell1991,Carter:1998,Prix:2001,Andersson:flux,Andersson2007} and enables us to model the glitch itself and the subsequent relaxation \cite{Haskell:2011,Howitt:2015,Sourie:2016}.
+In fact, recent calculations have shown that combining observational constraints from the average glitching activity of the Vela pulsar with state of the art nuclear physics models of the effective mass of superfluid neutrons, can lead to constraints on the mass of the star and on the Equation Of State (EOS) of dense matter \cite{Link:1999,Andersson:notenough,Chamel:notenough,Ho:2015,Newton:2015,Delsate:2016}.

-In this paper we show for the first time how the \emph{maximum} glitch amplitude recorded in a given pulsar can robustly constrain its mass when coupled to state of the art calculations of the pinning force between superfluid vortices and ions in the crust \cite{Seveso:2016}.
-By studying systematically all known large glitchers, we present a general inverse correlation between the mass of frequently glitching pulsars and their largest glitch.
-Future observations have the potential to verify and calibrate this relation, constraining at the same time the microphysics used as input.
+In this paper we show for the first time how the {\it maximum} glitch amplitude recorded in a given pulsar can robustly constrain its mass when coupled to state of the art calculations of the pinning force between superfluid vortices and ions in the crust \cite{Seveso:2016}.
+We analyse a physically consistent scenario for the reservoir of angular momentum \cite{Antonelli:2016} and propose a method to {\em bracket} the mass values using observational data of the maximum event.
+After studying all known {\it large} glitchers (defined here as those pulsars whose maximum recorded glitch is $ \Delta\Omega \geq 0.5 \times 10^{-4} $ rad/s) and in particular those which have displayed at least two large events, we obtain a general inverse relation between the mass of frequently glitching pulsars and their largest glitch.
+Future observations have the potential to both verify and calibrate this relation, constraining at the same time the microphysics used as theoretical input.
+We note that the young Crab pulsar cannot be classified as a large glitcher: the maximum observed event is only $\Delta\Omega_{\rm Crab} = 0.4 \times 10^{-4}$ rad/s.
+Indeed, the small glitches in the Crab are usually thought to be associated with crustquakes \cite{Haskell:review}, a scenario alternative to superfluidity but unable to explain Vela-like large glitches. \\